-Not only does it mean you have already ticked exercise off your to-do list, but it can set a positive tone that will last for the day.
-And who doesn’t want to go to work or school feeling happy?
+Not only does it mean you have already "ticked" exercise off your to-do list, but it can set a positive tone for the rest of the day.

-This not only makes running two miles easier but allows you to run further should you want to!
+This not only makes running easier, but also allows you to run further if you choose.

-By improving your physical health you can run for longer without needing to catch your breath and you can reduce the risk of heart and lung-related illnesses too (Here are other tips to help you run longer).
+By improving your physical health, you can run for longer without needing to catch your breath.
+You can also reduce the risk of heart and lung-related illnesses too.
+Tips to help you run longer.

 Do I Need Rest Days?

-Yes, you need rest days!
-No matter the exercise you are doing, your body needs time to rest and recover, especially after an intense workout.
+You definitely need rest days!
+No matter what type of exercise you're doing, your body needs time to rest and recover, and this is especially true after an intense workout.

-For beginners, we recommend taking rest days every other day to allow your body to recover.
+When you take rest days will depend on your workout routine and whether you're new to running.
+For beginners, we recommend taking rest days every other day to allow your body a chance to recover.

-The fitter you become and the more your body becomes used to running, the fewer rest days you will need.
+The fitter you become, and the more your body becomes used to running, the fewer rest days you'll need.

-But no matter how fit you become, or how good a runner you are, you should still take at least one day a week as your rest day where you do not run.
+But no matter how fit you are, or how good of a runner, you'll still want to take at least one day a week where you don't run and you can fully rest your body.

-There are two different ways you can let your body rest and recover from your exercise, let’s take a quick look at them now.
+There are two different ways you can allow your body to rest and recover from your exercise.

 Static recovery involves staying still, or static to recover from your runs.

-Static recovery is a good way to allow your body to rest and recover, but if you pair it with active recovery you can recover even faster!
+Static recovery is a good way to allow your body a chance to rest and recover, but if you pair it with active recovery you can recover even faster!

 Active recovery involves moving your body, but at a far lower intensity than your standard activity.

-Active recovery helps keep your blood flowing to your muscles to help them recover and can help reduce the aching and soreness in your muscles, meaning you can recover at a faster rate!
+Active recovery helps keep your blood flowing to your muscles which helps them recover, and can help reduce the aching and soreness in your muscles.
+All this means that you'll recover at a faster rate!